Understand the Google Ads Logic

 The search option shows text ads to online users performing a Google request.
 They appear above the organic search results.
 The platform charges the companies every time someone clicks on ads (as a Pay Per Click model).
 To be successful, brands must anticipate what keywords or keyphrases people are more likely to search.
 The conversion rate of this kind of ad is typically good because the user intent is high.

-Google display showcases visual ads (mostly banners) to online users surfing the web.
+Google Display showcases visual ads (mostly banners) to online users surfing the web.
 They appear on the Google Display Network (GDN) which includes over 2,000,000 websites worldwide.
 Unlike on search, advertisers target people by interest, not by keywords.
 This option works best for businesses needing brand or product awareness.
-The traffic & exposure are high, but the conversion rate is typically low.
+The traffic and exposure are high, but the conversion rate is typically low.

 On Google Shopping, online users view physical product information from a classic search.
 On the Google Search Engine Result Page (SERP), shoppers get detailed descriptions even before clicking on the ads.
 This campaign type is the best option for retailers willing to promote their inventory, get traffic to their e-commerce website, or have visits to their brick-and-mortar stores.
 The conversion rate is excellent because online users have a high purchase intent.

-Advertisers can broadcast their promotional videos on YouTube (owned by Google) & other video partner sites.
+Advertisers can broadcast their promotional videos on YouTube (owned by Google) and other video partner sites.
 This campaign type reaches a massive number of people because videos are a popular form of online content.
-Video ads work well for brand awareness or campaigns promoting products & services.
+Video ads work well for brand awareness or campaigns promoting products and services.
 However, as most people skip them, the conversion rate is low.

 Google Ads Campaign Settings